Skip to main content

 Layer in complementary signals

 Company registration is a strong entry point, but pairing it with other signals increases your conversion rate.
-For example, if a newly registered SaaS company also starts posting job offers for a Head of Sales or a Growth Manager, that’s a strong indicator they’re moving fast and building infrastructure, a perfect moment to accelerate outreach.
+If a newly registered SaaS company also starts posting job offers for a Head of Sales or a Growth Manager, that’s a clear indicator they’re moving fast and building out infrastructure.
 Rodz’s job offers signal lets you track exactly this.
+This is signal stacking in practice: two overlapping contexts on the same account, one action to take.

-Similarly, monitoring whether a newly registered company starts following your competitors on LinkedIn (via the company followers signal) can tell you they’re in active vendor evaluation mode.
+Monitoring whether a newly registered company starts following your competitors on LinkedIn (via the company followers signal) can tell you they’re in active vendor evaluation mode.
+Three overlapping signals on the same company and that account moves to the top of the list.

 Measure and iterate

 Track open rates, reply rates, and conversion rates by cohort, specifically by the number of days between company registration and your first outreach.
-You’ll likely find a sweet spot (often between 7 and 30 days post-registration) where response rates peak.
-Use that data to optimize your timing and refine your ICP filters.
+You’ll likely find a window, often between 7 and 30 days post-registration, where response rates peak.
+Rodz’s own data puts the general decay curve for intent signals at 48 hours for maximum effect; for company registration specifically, the window is wider, but it’s still finite.
+Use your cohort data to sharpen the timing and refine your ICP filters.

 The competitive advantage of acting early in France’s SaaS market

-Getting in early, before your competitors, before the founders have developed tool fatigue, and before procurement processes formalize, gives you a structural advantage that compounds over time.
+Getting in early, before tool fatigue sets in and before procurement processes formalize, gives you a structural advantage that compounds.
 Early customers become advocates.
 They refer peers.
 They expand their contracts as they grow.
-And they rarely switch if the relationship is built on genuine value from day one.
+They rarely switch if the relationship is built on genuine value from day one.

 Essayez Rodz gratuitement, 100 crédits offerts, sans engagement